Dynamic borrowing from historical controls via the synthetic prior with covariates in randomized clinical trials: The SPx Model

 To summarize, the full hierarchical model so far is given by

-\paragraph{Prior model probabilities and model hyperpriors.} The prior model probabilities $(p_{hist}, p_{reg}, p_{ind})$ and the hyperpriors for the variances $\sigma^2$ and $\tau^2$ (and to a lesser degree $\bm{\beta}$) are important because they impact the posterior weighting of the different borrowing mechanisms in SPx.
-To see how, note that the posterior for $\theta_{H+1}$ is the average of the posteriors under each expert, weighting by the posterior probability that each is ``correct'':
+\paragraph{Prior model probabilities and model hyperpriors.} The SPx model \eqref{spx_model_hierarchical} is completed by hyperpriors for several important parameters.
+The prior model probabilities $(p_{hist}, p_{reg}, p_{ind})$ and the hyperpriors for the variances $\sigma^2$ and $\tau^2$ (and to a lesser degree $\bm{\beta}$) are important because they impact the posterior weighting of the different borrowing mechanisms in SPx.
+To see how, note that the posterior for $\psi_{H+1}$ is the average of the posteriors under each expert, weighting by the posterior probability that each is ``correct'':